agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `watch()`

-A `callback` that observes the State on changes.
+Creates a `callback` that observes the State on changes.
 The provided `callback` function will be fired on every State `value` mutation.
 For instance if we update the State value from 'jeff' to 'hans'.
 ```ts {1-4}